GR34SE/react-switch-selector/README.md

 ###### Overriding styles by pure css classes is available with react-switch-selector prefix:

-- react-switch-selector-wrapper - wrapping div
+- react-switch-selector-wrapper - component root div
 - react-switch-selector-option - each option
 - react-switch-selector-option-label - each option item's label